CALL FOR FREE ESTIMATE (504) 475-2004

 Start by envisioning the appearance you want and the impression your space should make.
 Your material choices should align with this imagined style.
 Browse design magazines, explore Houzz, or visit local showrooms for inspiration.

 Your lifestyle plays an important role in material selection.
 If you have young children or pets, prioritize durability and stain resistance by selecting materials like engineered wood or ceramic tile for high-traffic spaces.
 Empty nesters might prefer upscale, low-maintenance options such as quartz countertops or luxury vinyl planks.
+In New Orleans, also consider how materials hold up against humidity.
+Solid hardwood can warp in poorly ventilated spaces, making engineered wood or tile a smarter choice for ground-floor rooms.

 Establish a solid budget that covers materials, labor, and a contingency fund for unexpected expenses (typically 10-20% of the total project cost).
 Research prices to understand typical price ranges.
 Materials generally account for 30-40% of a renovation budget, with labor making up the larger share at 50-65%.
 For example, laminate countertops cost significantly less than granite but don’t offer the same durability or resale value.

 Maintenance requirements directly affect a material’s lifetime performance.
 Bathrooms and kitchens benefit from easy-to-clean surfaces like quartz and ceramic tile.
 Some materials, such as natural marble or unsealed wood, require regular sealing or special care that may not suit every homeowner’s routine.
+In New Orleans’ humid climate, materials that resist mold and mildew with minimal upkeep, like porcelain tile and composite decking, are particularly practical.

 When remodeling, you need to strike a balance between aesthetics and practicality.
 Every material choice should account for durability, maintenance needs, and how the material will age over time.

-both offer stain resistance and waterproof protection.
+In high-traffic areas, functionality is paramount.
+For bathrooms and kitchens, opt for water-resistant finishes like quartz countertops and ceramic tile, as both offer stain resistance and waterproof protection.
 In living rooms and hallways, laminate and engineered hardwood floors resist scratches and withstand foot traffic from children and pets.

 Thoughtful combinations of colors, finishes, and textures elevate a room’s visual appeal.
 In kitchens, stainless steel appliances coordinate well with chrome or stainless steel hardware for a cohesive look.

 Mixing metals is now an accepted design practice, so brushed nickel or even brass accents can also work when balanced intentionally throughout the space.
 Unique materials like reclaimed wood and natural stone add character, especially when used as accents such as a feature wall or island countertop.
+In New Orleans, reclaimed cypress and antique brick are locally sourced options that tie a renovation to the city’s architectural heritage.

 Classic choices like hardwood flooring or neutral tile remain functional and appealing to future buyers.
 Trendy options, such as bold accent wallpaper or colorful tile backsplashes, add personality but should be limited to smaller areas since remodeling trends can shift quickly.